/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 Table of Contents

-ABROADER: a third-party provider that develops and is responsible for the internship program in Vietnam.
+ABROADER: The third-party provider responsible for developing and managing the internship program in Vietnam.

 Host Organization or Host Company: The Host Organization or Host Company refers to any legal entity in which the intern undertakes his/her internship.
 The Host Organization could be a company, a Non-Governmental Organization (NGO) or any organization with a legal status authorized to host the intern.